-The spine experts at White Plains Hospital understand how painful and disruptive spinal problems can be, and we understand the convenience of delivering care closer to our patients’ homes.
-The spinal care and surgery team of the White Plains Hospital Spine Program have the expertise to deliver innovative surgical and non-surgical therapies for the management of the full range of spinal disease and disorders - from the simplest cases to the most complex.
-We use the least invasive approach needed to treat your condition and control your pain, reserving surgery as a last resort only when nonsurgical treatments are not effective.
+Back pain can negatively affect your quality of life and make everyday tasks nearly impossible.
+The Pain Management and Spine Surgeons at White Plains Hospital provide quality spinal care, close to home, by offering innovative surgical and nonsurgical therapies for the full range of spinal disease and disorders—from the simplest cases to the most complex.
+We use the latest technology to treat your condition and control your pain, reserving surgery when nonsurgical treatments are not effective.

-Our spine care team includes physicians, nurses, physical therapists, physician assistants, and care coordinators who collaborate to tailor a personalized plan of care.
-Patients are also an integral member of this team, and we work together to create a therapeutic regimen that meets each patients needs and is respectful of their preferences.
-From diagnostic tests to treatment and rehabilitation, we connect you with all the services you need to regain function and return to your daily activities.
+Our spine care team includes physicians, nurses, physical therapists, physician assistants and care coordinators who collaborate to tailor a personalized plan of care.
+Patients are also an integral member of this team, and we work together to create a therapeutic regimen that meets each patients needs.
+From diagnostic tests before surgery to treatment and rehabilitation after surgery, we connect you with all the services you need to regain function and return to your daily activities.

 - Magnetic resonance imaging (MRI)